 2. Use of Your Unit

 - What you can store: Self-storage units are meant for storing ordinary household belongings—things like furniture, books and dishes.
-Therefore, contracts typically list items you’re not allowed to store, such as garbage, toxic waste or flammable liquids.
+Therefore, contracts typically list prohibited stored items that are not allowed such as garbage, toxic waste or flammable liquids.
 “Storing anything that could explode or otherwise cause damage to the property is strictly prohibited,” Sutton said.
 Also, most contracts limit the value of what you’re allowed to keep in the unit; the limit in the Texas Self Storage Association’s standard contract is $5,000.

 - Cleanliness: Most contracts will require you to keep the unit clean and in good condition.
 If you store a vehicle there, you might have to use a drip pan to keep oil and other fluids from staining the floor.
 And the contract usually outlines the condition you must leave the unit in when you move out.
 For example, the Pioneer Stor & Lok lease agreement requires customers to leave the unit empty and to sweep it out with a broom, Epps said.